marksolly/code-index-mcp/NEW_LANG_GUIDE.md

 ## Step 4: Implement Relationship Analyzers (Phase 2 & 3)

 After you have a working `SymbolExtractor`, you can start implementing `RelationshipAnalyzer` classes.
 These are responsible for resolving the `unresolved_relationships` logged during Phase 1.

+### Leveraging Generic Analyzers

+Before writing a new analyzer, check the `src/code_index_mcp/indexing/relationship_analyzers/common/` directory.
+This directory contains a growing library of generic, reusable analyzers for common relationship types (e.g., `instantiates`, `inherits`, `declares`).

+**You should always prefer using a generic analyzer over writing a new one.** Only create a language-specific analyzer if the language has unique semantics that the generic implementation cannot handle.

 Analyzers are organized into phase-specific directories.
 This separation is critical because some analyses depend on the results of others.